icopy-site/awesome/docs/awesome/awesome-micropython.md

 * [PyBoard-HC05-Android](https://github.com/KipCrossing/PyBoard-HC05-Android) - Pyboard HC05 Bluetooth adaptor example application.

+#### CAN

+* [micropython-spacecan](https://gitlab.com/alphaaomega/micropython-spacecan) - Spacecan is a MicroPython implementation of the SpaceCAN protocol for embedded systems.

 #### DNS

 * [ICantBelieveItsNotDNS](https://github.com/yschaeff/ICantBelieveItsNotDNS) - "I Can't Believe It's Not DNS!"
 (ICBIND) is an authoritative DNS server for the ESP8266 written in MicroPython.
+* [MicroDNSSrv](https://github.com/jczic/MicroDNSSrv) - A micro DNS server for MicroPython to simply respond to A queries on multi-domains with or without wildcards (used on Pycom modules & ESP32).

 #### Ethernet